Sylius/Sylius/docs/cookbook/administration/modify-placed-order.rst

 * From admin panel go to the order you want to edit
 * Click on the customer and go to their show page
 * Login as this customer whose order you want to edit
-* Place a new Order with the required modifications (like, change size of one of the products)
+* Place a new order with the required modifications (like, changing the size of one of the products)
 * Choose offline payment as the payment method (as we already got the money)
 * or choose any payment method and set payment as completed on admin order page
 * In the order notes you can add a note that it is a modified order and add the original order number